Tuesday, August 21, 2018

 NOBLES' ART GLORIFIES WAR, BUT THESE WORKS INSIST ON PEACE...

-A caduceus (two serpents coiled around a baton) symbolizes the accord of opposites, so wisdom and harmony, and in paintings where every detail is politically charged Rubens associates it with Marie alone.
+A caduceus (two serpents coiled around a baton) symbolizes the accord of opposites, so wisdom and harmony.
+In paintings where every detail is politically charged Rubens associates it with Marie alone.

 analyzes the series in depth.

-In the first work Mercury points the caduceus toward the line that joins the right hands of Apollo, Minerva and Marie with the abdomens of the Three Graces: Marie unites wisdom, culture and fertility, characteristics that fit her policy of peace and ardent opposition to Richelieu's, of war.
+In the first work Mercury points the caduceus toward the line that joins the right hands of Apollo, Minerva and Marie with the abdomens of the Three Graces: Marie unites wisdom, culture and fertility, characteristics that fit her policy of peace and ardent opposition to Richelieu's demand for war.

-One of the next works evokes the choice of entering or staying away from the Thirty Years' War (of 1618-1648):
+One of the next paintings evokes the choice of entering or staying out of the Thirty Years' War (of 1618-1648):

 The Meeting in Lyons / zoom

 • The intrepid queen had already escaped imprisonment and led two rebellions.
-So that was not an empty threat.
+So the threat was not an empty one.

 The king studied the paintings, had them explained to him and left without a word.
-They may have contributed to Marie's downfall.
+They may have contributed to Marie's fall.

 # # #